deep-research/victorslibrary-nuxt/content/reenchantment/the-ritual.md

 type: Song
 explicit: false

-description: This is a doom metal song about the dark history of mankind.
+description: This is an epic song about the dark history of mankind.

 recordings:
   - title: The Ritual